aaronbloomfield/ccc/hws/arbitrage/index.md

 [![](img/ddc.webp){style='width:300px;float:right'}](img/ddc.webp){target='_blank'}

 To help you in your testing, we have deployed six DEXes that all trade the same coin, but at different rates.
 The coin is Dragon Dice Coin (DDC), whose image is shown to the right.
-The six different DEXes all trade at a *fixed* exchange rate -- which means that multiple trades will *not* change their $x$, $y$, or $k$ values.
+The six different DEXes all trade at a *fixed* exchange rate (but still uses CPAMM!) -- which means that multiple trades will *not* change their $x$, $y$, or $k$ values.
 This is not realistic in a real-world situation, of course, but it is useful for testing.
 The six different DEXes have the icons of different sided dice, which correspond to their exchange rates:

 - [![](img/d4c.webp){style='width:50px;vertical-align:middle'}](img/d4c.webp){target='_blank'} D4 exchanges at a rate of 1:4 (ETH:DDC)
 - [![](img/d6c.webp){style='width:50px;vertical-align:middle'}](img/d6c.webp){target='_blank'} D6 exchanges at a rate of 1:6 (ETH:DDC)